aliz-ai/terraform-aliz-modules/terraform-drift-check-alerting/README.md

 The purpose of this module is to check for drifts in a terraform managed GCP environment.

 The solution relies on the audit logs written by Cloud Build to Cloud Logging to detect certain build events.
 The audit log is counted toward an alert policy with a custom logs-based metric.
-In case of a failed check (detected drift), the alert policy sends an email alert to the provided email adress (single person or group).
+In case of a failed check (detected drift), the alert policy sends an email alert to the provided email notification channel.
 The pipeline is triggered with a customizable Cloud Scheduler Job.

 Created resources:
 * Cloud Scheduler Job